The project is demolishing structures on the Edmonton Spectrum property (formerly known as the Northlands Park Racetrack & Casino).

 Frequently Asked Questions

-Comprehensive land use and development planning had to be completed before the demolition and redevelopment could move forward.
+Comprehensive land use and development planning had to be completed before the demolition and development could move forward.
 This planning was guided by the vision outlined in the Edmonton Exhibition Lands Planning Framework (10.03 MB) and Implementation Strategy.

 In 2023, the Edmonton Spectrum building was deemed unsuitable for occupancy.